-The whole of football in England – at every level – will join forces this weekend to promote ‘Play Safe’, a national campaign to focus attention on the vital importance of safeguarding in football.
+The whole of football in England – at every level – has joined forces to promote ‘Play Safe’, an ongoing national campaign to focus attention on the vital importance of safeguarding in football.

 At the heart of the campaign are three short films to emphasise the importance of safeguarding for key groups of people, crucially children themselves.
 As you’ll see, England men’s and women’s players are right behind Play Safe too.

 “As a youth team coach, I will be working with my club to ensure we support the Play Safe messaging,” says FA Chief Executive Mark Bullingham.
 “I am also pleased that the campaign has the support of the former footballers with lived experience of abuse in football, who are on our Survivor Support and Safeguarding Advisory Group.
 The Group has collectively said:

 “Learning from the past is crucial, so that we can prevent the horrific experiences that happened to us and so many others in football, from happening again.

 “As a group of survivors, we fully support the ethos and important messages that Play Safe conveys – whether to club officials, parents/carers and or vitally, children and young people themselves.
 Equally important is that Play Safe is not a one-off campaign – it will be used at key points in the football calendar to remind everyone in football, that children’s welfare and keeping them safe, should be at the heart of all that we do.”

 As the Survivor Group points out, you’ll see Play Safe appearing at various points throughout the season to keep safeguarding front of mind in football.
 Together, we want to do everything we can so everyone – particularly children and young people – has a consistently positive experience of our great game.

 “Play Safe demonstrates that the game is united in the shared goal to ensure safeguarding is embedded in everything we do, particularly when working with children and young people,” emphasises Sue Ravenlaw, The FA’s Head of Safeguarding.